Main

 VRGit: A Version Control System for Collaborative Content Creation in Virtual Reality

 Lei Zhang, Ashutosh Agrawal, Steve Oney, Anhong Guo.
-(CHI 2023)

 We introduce VRGit, a new version control system for collaborative content creation in VR.
 VRGit enables novel visualization and interactions for version control commands such as history navigation, commits, branching, previewing, and re-using.
 VRGit is also designed to facilitate real-time collaboration by providing awareness of users’ activities and version history through concepts of portals and shared history visualizations.